dmitrynovik/deploy-gemfire-on-K8S/README.md

 * Image pull
 * Kubernetes operator installation
 * Passing optional configuration parameters e.g. number of locators, servers, cpu, memory etc.
+* Enable the ingress for an outside-of-Kubernetes access, if needed
 * Enabling the Redis API, if desired

 ## To Run this, you'll need